 The TEDxFondduLac team is comprised of passionate volunteers who believe in the mission of “ideas worth spreading” and believe that Fond du Lac, Wisconsin is the place to showcase new, innovative thoughts.
 The team prides itself on the diverse mix of ideas that go to the stage and the work they put in to craft an experience that will keep all attendees happy and engaged.
 Contagious energy is abound within the team as they refer to themselves as a family, supporting each other to push boundaries in not only these events, but in their daily lives.

 How quickly will they sell out for our next event?
-Only time will tell – more information to come, but tickets for the 2019 event will go on sale in early May 2019.
+Only time will tell but tickets went on sale May 1, 2019.

 Anyone who is interested in Ideas Worth Spreading can attend TEDxFondduLac (with their ticket of course).